mitaiethics/mitaiethics.github.io/people.md

 <p>
 <img src="/marla.png" alt="..." class="float-left mr-2" width="120px" style="float: left; margin-right: 10px;">
 Marla Odell is an undergraduate studying Computer Science and Economics at MIT.
-She does research at the MIT Computer Science and Artificial Intelligence Laboratory focused on interpretable and explainable machine learning algorithms.
-Outside of class, Marla enjoys rowing, baking, and playing baord games.
+She is a researcher at the MIT Computer Science and Artificial Intelligence Laboratory studying interpretable and explainable machine learning algorithms.
+Previously, she has done research at the Brookings Institution and the MIT Media Lab.
+Outside of class and research, Marla enjoys rowing, baking, and playing baord games.
 </p>

 <br>